robinmattern/FRDocs_dev01-robin/Setup/fr0101_Setup-Developer-Workstation.md

 In the following change the following to your info:

 - "mickey.mouse" to <your Key Owner Name>
-- "mick" to your <Host User Handle> i.e. kff or cbt or bill, etc.
+- "mick" to <your initiaks> i.e. kff or cbt or bill, etc.
 - "v210713" to the <current date>
 ```